Our Future Path! A plan for a better world!

 Continuing Education

 The current rapid pace of technological change is causing big changes in the type of work that businesses need to have done.
 In some professions, workers need to learn new ways of doing their current work.
-In addition, the need for many types of jobs is being reduced or eliminated, and many entirely new jobs are being created.
-These changes are driving a need for many people to learn new skills and an increasing need for continuing education.
+In addition, the need for some types of jobs is being reduced or eliminated, and many entirely new jobs are being created.
+These changes are driving a need for many individuals to learn new skills and an increasing need for continuing education.

 Tuition Control